sci-bots/arduino-rpc/README.md

 The main features of this package include:

- - Extract method signatures from class of type `T`.
+ - Extract method signatures from user-defined C++ class.
  - Assign a unique *"command code"* to each method.
- - Generate a `CommandProcessor<T>` C++ class, which calls appropriate method on type `T` provided the corresponding serialized command array.
+ - Generate a `CommandProcessor<T>` C++ class, which calls appropriate method on instance of user type provided the corresponding serialized command array.
  - Generate a `Proxy` Python class to call methods on remote device by serializing Python method call as command request and decoding command response from device as Python type(s).